-As a master limited partnership, we do not have the same flexibility as corporations and other types of organizations may have to accumulate cash and equity and prevent illiquidity in the future.
+As a master limited partnership, we do not have the same flexibility as corporations and other types of organizations may have to accumulate cash and prevent illiquidity in the future, which may also limit our growth.

-Unlike a corporation, our partnership agreement requires us to make quarterly distributions to our common unitholders of all available cash, after taking into account reserves for commitments and contingencies, including capital and operating costs, debt service requirements and payments with respect to our preferred units.
-As a result, we do not accumulate equity in the form of retained earnings in a manner typical of many other forms of organizations, including most traditional public corporations.
+Unlike a corporation, our partnership agreement requires us to make quarterly distributions to our common unitholders of all available cash, after taking into account reserves for commitments and contingencies, including growth and other capital expenditures and operating costs, debt service requirements and payments with respect to our preferred units.
 We are therefore more likely than those organizations to require issuances of additional debt and equity securities to finance our growth plans, meet unforeseen cash requirements and service our debt and other obligations.

-Additionally, the value of our common units and other limited partner interests may decrease in correlation with any reduction in our cash distributions per unit.
+In addition, to the extent we issue additional units in connection with any acquisitions or growth capital expenditures, the payment of distributions on those additional units may increase the risk that we will be unable to maintain our current per unit distribution level and the value of our common units and other limited partner interests may decrease in correlation with any reduction in our cash distributions per unit.
 Accordingly, if we experience a liquidity shortage in the future, we may not be able to issue more equity to recapitalize.